 Knowledge, Skills, & Abilities:

-- Web technologies including web site management software, web authoring/development software (HTML, Cold Fusion, and other Macromedia technologies, CGI, ISS, Java, Oracle Web Forms and Web Application Services Server, XML, ASP, CSS), electronic commerce, Internet standards and protocols, security, graphics design and layout, database connectivity (ODBC), and effectively integrate them on Unix-based and/or Windows Server-based systems.
+- Web technologies including web site management software, enterprise-level web content management systems, web authoring/development software (HTML, Cold Fusion, and other Macromedia technologies, CGI, ISS, Java, Oracle Web Forms and Web Application Services Server, XML, ASP, CSS), electronic commerce, Internet standards and protocols, security, graphics design and layout, database connectivity (ODBC), and effectively integrate them on Unix-based and/or Windows Server-based systems.

 - Intermediate to advanced knowledge of using the advanced features of database management systems (SQL-Server, Oracle), advanced application of optimized structured query language, and optimized coding techniques as they apply to the web tools in use at the County.